paablos8/SecurityAssistant/README.md

 - Provide the provider with feedback by giving feedback about the clarity of the input form or the recommendations through the emojis

 ## Important things to know

+Since this software application was developed to evaluate the system design of two bachelor theses, the application is not 100% bug free in the final detail.
+Nevertheless, the application fulfills all functional requirements.
+However, some minor details are not yet fully implemented.
+These should be taken into account when releasing the application! <br>

+The following points must be taken into account:
 - The following questions in the User Input Form are currently not provided with any functionality in the back-end:
     - "Wo werden die Daten bei Ihnen abgelegt?"
     - "Arbeiten Sie mit einem externen Sicherheitsdienstleister zusammen?"
     - "Bitte spezifizieren Sie die Anzahl PCs:"
-    - "Haben Sie einen Drucker im Einsatz der mit dem Internet verbunden ist?"
+    - "Haben Sie einen Drucker im Einsatz der mit dem Internet verbunden ist?" <br>
+- The download of the text file that contains the generated recommendations does not work properly: the file gets downloaded, but there is no content in the file.